-¡Connect is Sybase's high-performance JDBC driver. ¡Connect is both:
+jConnect is the Sybase high-performance JDBC driver. jConnect is both:

 - A net-protocol/all-Java driver within a three-tier environment, and - A native-protocol/all-Java driver within a two-tier environment.

 The protocol used by jConnect is TDS 5.0 (Tabular Data StreamTM, version 5), the native protocol for Adaptive Server[®] and Open ServerTM applications. jConnect implements the JDBC standard to provide optimal connectivity to the complete family of Sybase products, allowing access to over 25 enterprise and legacy systems, including: